simonpaul08/library-server/README.md

 # Library Management System (Server)
 A role-based Library Management System with distinct user roles and permissions, allowing admins to onboard and manage readers efficiently.
+Implements RESTful APIs for user authentication, book inventory, lending workflows, and admin operations.
+Designed for performance, scalability, and clean code architecture.

 # Installation
 Clone the repo and install the dependencies(if any).